Mac's impressive library of apps gives you everything you need but let's face it: Windows has a far larger library.

 Running EXE files on Mac is made easy and convenient via Boot Camp and Remote Desktop.
 You can use any.
 It depends on preference and what you find more convenient.

-This application makes it possible for you to install Windows on your Mac.
+Boot Camp makes it possible for you to install Windows on your Mac.
 Switching between macOS and Windows thus becomes a matter of you restarting your system and deciding which OS to log into.

 Step 1: Windows Installation File